-OK, now we need to warn you that if you’ve never heard anything thing about the Dandie Dinmont Terrier, and all the information that you have to go about this little guy, chances are, what you’re thinking isn’t even close.
+OK, now we need to warn you that if you’ve never heard anything about the Dandie Dinmont Terrier and all the information you have to go about this little guy, chances are, what you’re thinking isn’t even close.
+This is because even though this guy is petite and called “Dandie,” these little guys are tough!
+And that’s what we like most about them.

 Because…

-Sure, they’re cute, and sure their friendly, but so are a lot of other “types” of dogs.
-That’s why what we really like about these guys is that even though they look like little “toys” at their “core” they’re very tough and very worthy of the title “terrier” at the end of their name.
+Sure, they’re cute, and sure, they’re friendly, but so are a lot of other “types” of dogs.
+That’s why what we like about these guys is that even though they look like little “toys” at their “core,” they’re adamant and very worthy of the title “terrier” at the end of their name.
+But will a Dandie Dinmont Terrier be your “right” kind of dog?
+This is a question that we will try and answer today because the last thing we want you to do is decide to adopt one of these fine Terriers simply because you think they are super cute.

 Dandie Dinmont Dog Breed Fast Facts